OHNLP/MedTator/README.md

 ## Development?

+For development, a Python 3+ runtime environment is needed.
-For development, download the source code and install the requirements (just Flask):
+Then, download the source code and install the requirements (just Python Flask, that's all):

 ```bash
 pip install -r requirements.txt
 ```

-Then, run the following command to start a local server binding port 8086:
+Then, run the following command to start a local server which is binding port 8086:

 ```bash
 python web.py